a-flyleaf/omori/_meta/2023-07-10_hikikomori1.md

 ## Hide & Seek, Boss
 - <q><span class="omo">Berly</span> talks so fast when she's excited.
 It gets really hard to keep up...</q> oh what a mood
 - if you try to skip the hide-and-seek bit (by not talking to Berly before leaving) Aubrey's the one who stops you
-- and despite ^that she and Kel are first to break off
+- and despite ^that she and Kel are first to break off when Berly's trying to get the gang to play
 - Basil takes up the last position in the party but when they're lined up for hide & seek he's next to Omori (followed by, right to left, Aubrey, Kel, and Hero)
 - huh, not-Angel isn't in the hide & seek lineup. moved in later, maybe? (he *is* on the playground, though)
 	- ohh, curiously he and *Daisy* are blocking the exit during the seeking. huh